message/iata/NL.md

 - merchant seamen;
 - passengers with a NATO Travel Order or a NATO-2 visa;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
 Vaccines accepted are: AstraZeneca (Vaxzevria), AZD1222 (SK Bioscience Co Ltd.), Covieshield, Janssen, Moderna, Pfizer-BioNTech, Sinopharm and Sinovac;
-- passengers with a COVID-19 recovery certificate if arriving from Switzerland or an EEA Member State;
+- passengers with a COVID-19 recovery certificate if arriving from Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland;
 - passengers with:
 - a positive COVID-19 NAAT test result taken at least 2 weeks and at most 8 weeks before arrival; and
 - a positive COVID-19 NAAT test result taken at most 72 hours before arrival; and